Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 ## Dataset
 The given training dataset consists of 2618 color images obtained from WCE.
-The images are in 24-bit PNG format, with 224 × 224 pixel resolution.
-The dataset comprises two equal subsets, 1309 images as bleeding images and 1309 as non-bleeding images.
-Also, it has corresponding binary mask images for both subsets(Figure-2).
+The images are in 24-bit PNG format with 224 × 224 pixel resolution.
+The dataset comprises two equal subsets: 1309 images as bleeding images and 1309 as non-bleeding images.
+Also, it has corresponding binary mask images for both subsets (Figure 2).
 Each subset is split into two parts: 1049 (80%) images for training and 260 (20%) images for validation.
-The bleeding subset annotated by human experts contains 1309 binary masks in PNG format of the 224 x 224 pixel resolution.
+The bleeding subset annotated by human experts contains 1309 binary masks in PNG format with  224 x 224 pixel resolution.
 White pixels in the masks correspond to bleeding localization.
 <p align="center">
 <img width="777" alt="Fig2" src="https://github.com/Alice-Divya/Auto-WCEBleedGen-Challenge-2023/assets/146923115/794c5864-2034-443d-bf74-3ea1c38fa29a">